Investing In Mortgages? Low Interest Rates Are Now Here

 Advantages of mortgages

-The interest-only payment option allows homeowners to pay only the interest on a mortgage, while the remainder is rolled into the principal each month.
+The interest-only payment option allows homeowners to pay only the interest on a mortgage while the remainder is rolled into the principal each month.
 On average, this results in an additional $100,000 of equity over the life of the loan.
 The balloon payment option allows homeowners to pay off the mortgage in stages.
 This option is only available for the purchase of new homes.

-The balloon payment option allows the buyer to make five years’ worth of mortgage payments during the first five years after closing.
+The balloon payment option allows the buyer to make five years’ mortgage payments during the first five years after closing.
 The final five years of the mortgage are paid off by making yearly payments on the outstanding balance.
 For a new home, the amount of the down payment can be used to calculate the maximum mortgage payment.

 Conclusion